Deerfield Beach Nursing Home Abuse Attorney

 - Sixth, engage in informal discovery with the nursing home or its legal counsel.
 Note that the pre-suit investigatory period is 75 days from date of service of your notice of intent.

 Many pre-suit investigations conclude with a pre-suit mediation, however, it has become increasingly normal to see nursing homes refuse to mediate or engage in any settlement negotiations whatsoever.

 If you do not resolve your nursing home claim within the 75 day pre-suit period, your only method to pursue your claim and recover compensation includes filing a lawsuit in Circuit Court.

 At Waring Law, we handle nursing home cases on contingency.
-That means that you don’t pay anything for your attorney’s services unless you recover money on behalf of the nursing home resident or his or her estate.
-If you would like to speak with Matthew Waring about a particular violation at a nursing home, you may call or text him at 561-382-6860.
+That means that you don’t pay anything for your attorney’s services unless Waring Law recovers money on behalf of the nursing home resident.
+If you would like to speak with a personal injury lawyer about a particular violation at a nursing home, you may call or text him at (954) 388-0646.
 Don’t worry, your consult will be free.

 Disclaimer: this article is meant solely to provide general information to the public about nursing homes and nursing home abuse and neglect.
 Nothing in this article is individually tailored legal advice.
 Nothing in this article forms an attorney-client relationship with any reader.
 All readers should consult with their own attorney before relying on any of the information contained in this article.